 DO NOT touch the exterior portions of the oven after self-cleaning cycle has begun, since some parts become extremely hot to the touch!

-During the first few times the self-cleaning feature is used, there may be some odor and smoking from the "curing" of the binder in the high-density insulation used in the oven.
+During the first few times the self-cleaning feature is used, there may be some odor and smoking from the curing of the binder in the high-density insulation used in the oven.
 When the insulation is thoroughly cured, this odor will disappear.
 During subsequent self-cleaning cycles, you may sense an odor characteristic of high temperatures.
+Keep the kitchen well-vented during the self-cleaning cycle.